Is it “salmon patties” or “salmon cakes” – anyone know the difference?

-Can’t get the kids (or yourself) to take your cod liver oil like you should?
-(Read about the benefits of fermented cod liver oil.)
+Can't get the kids (or yourself) to take your cod liver oil like you should?

-Wonder which kind to buy?
+Wonder which kind of salmon to buy?

 This brand is less money, but this brand I trust more.
 Even better is this one that I believe comes in BPA-free cans (but couldn't verify that before posting – search “salmon” there and scroll down to find the canned).
 All three have the only ingredient listed as wild-caught salmon, NO preservatives like the kinds at the store!